 Except for the Switch, all other consoles support mature high dynamic range.
 So regardless of which console you get, the monitor needs to have good HDR support.
 Look for DisplayHDR 400 and above, which tells you the monitor has been officially certified by VESA, the organization that sets most standards in the PC display industry.

 HDR makes a noticeable difference in gaming, especially now that games ship with HDR data built in by the developers.
-Bright scenes appear distinct, colours have improved definition, and contrast is better utilized to give every scene more depth.
-Speaking of colour, always choose monitors that provide 10-bit colour depth.
+Bright scenes appear distinct, colors have improved definition, and contrast is better utilized to give every scene more depth.
+Speaking of color, always choose monitors that provide 10-bit color depth.
 The panel itself can be 8-bit with frame rate control, that’s OK.
-Such panels showcase 10-bit colour indistinguishable from native 10-bit panels, which are very rare and costly.
+Such panels showcase 10-bit color indistinguishable from native 10-bit panels, which are very rare and costly.

 Remember, consoles also double as streaming and entertainment boxes.
 And all major streaming platforms, be it Netflix, Prime Video, Apple TV, Disney Plus, Hulu and so forth, well, all of them provide HDR-formatted content.
 This will be lost on a non-HDR display, so clearly a good HDR monitor rewards you in several ways beyond just gaming.

 We just mentioned cheap monitors, and you should be wary of models that only have one HDMI and one DisplayPort.
 And if you see DVI mentioned anywhere, run.
 What you’re looking for is two HDMI 2.0 and one DisplayPort, with USB-C usually also included by good monitors.
 For consoles HDMI is the most important, and the only type of connection directly supported.
 With two HDMI ports you can connect an Xbox and a PlayStation to your monitor, with a PC via DisplayPort and a MacBook through USB-C. That’s a lot of connectivity for one monitor.